linode/docs/docs/guides/applications/containers/using-nomad-for-orchestration/index.md

     -   `token` needs your Linode API token.
 Terraform uses this to provision Linode instances.
 Follow our [Get an API Access Token](/docs/products/tools/linode-api/guides/get-access-token/) guide to generate a personal access token.
 Be sure to give the token "Read/Write" permissions.

     -   `ssh_keys` takes a list of SSH public keys.
 These keys are added to the known hosts on each node, allowing SSH access to the nodes.
+Enter the full public key for your local machine in one line.

     -   `root_password` is used to set up a root password for each node.

-    -   `server_count` and `client_count` dictate the number of Nomad server and client nodes, respectively, to provision.
+    -   `server_count` and `client_count` dictate the number of Nomad server and client nodes to provision, respectively.
 Nomad recommends three or five server nodes for each region.
 This tutorial uses three server nodes and three client nodes.

     -   `region` determines what Linode region the nodes should be created in.
 The full list of regions and their designations is available via the [Linode regions API](https://api.linode.com/v4/regions).
 However, this tutorial uses Linode's VLAN feature, which is only available for certain regions.
 Those regions are listed on the [VLAN Overview](/docs/products/networking/vlans/#availability) page.